devtut/generate/docs/python/classes.md

 ```

-It is common to look only for &quot;non-magic&quot; members.
+It is common to look only for =non-magic= members.
 This can be done using a simple comprehension that lists members with names not starting with `__`:

 ```
 >>> [m for m in dir(list) if not m.startswith('__')]